Kevy9099/AirlineReservationSystem/README.md

 * The system shall allow the user to select gender
 * The system shall allow the user to add and look up prices

+Airline Reservation System was produced by all teams members of Thursday, Group 8 as part of a group assignment for a Software Testing course at Florida Gulf Coast University in Fort Myers, Florida.

+Group and Group Members:
+CEN 4072 Semester Project Thursday Group 8

+Joseph Cisar
+Nicholas Gonzalez
+Kevin Mak
+Louis Sze

 **Customer Tab**
 ![Customer Tab](https://cdn.discordapp.com/attachments/558430444581027850/809321397943140352/Screenshot_376.png)